-This plat is subject to ana subdivision improvements improvement agreement recorded at reception number______in the records of the Morgan County Clerk and Recorder.
+This plat is subject to ana subdivision improvements agreement agreement recorded at reception number in the records of the Morgan County Clerk and Recorder.
 No building permits will be issued by the County until preliminary acceptance of the public improvements required under the subdivision improvements agreement.